 Marx created his idea of communism as the means to end capitalistic and industrialist tyranny and bring freedom to the workers.
 He did not anticipate the failure of his philosophy in totalitarian states like Cuba, North Korea, and the Soviet Union.
 It is sadly ironic that Rand’s liberty-laden response to Marx failed to anticipate those same despotic consequences.

 One final example of how properly applied Objectivism is soul-crushing: love is seen as nothing more than an exchange of services in the Objectivist world.
 Love for another person is designed to be a reflection of yourself.
 That may sound crass, but the Objectivist characters in We The Living, The Fountainhead, and Atlas Shrugged said that countless times.
-The constant changing of romantic partners in those books reinforces that even more; Dagny Taggert switching her romantic interest up among the main industrialists in Atlas Shrugged, and all three of them embracing it, is a perfect example of this.
+The constant changing of romantic partners in those books reinforces that even more; thrice, Dagny Taggert switched her romantic partners among the main industrialists in Atlas Shrugged, and all three of them embraced it.
 Love is not about self-giving or self-sacrifice, but about self-elevation – which is perfectly rational if you can never live for the sake of another or ask another to do the same for you.

 This is a problem with children.
 All the children in Rand’s fiction happened to be hyper-industrialists and she barely spoke on the subject elsewhere.
 In a 1964 interview with Playboy she said that motherhood can be a legitimate career as long as the mother sees it as a science rather than emotional fulfillment.
 That is the best Objectivism can do with parenthood.
 Rand recognizes that children need parents and acknowledges that it is okay to be a parent and to love your child as long as the motivation is self-interest.

 Raising children out of obligation, joy, pity, or a non-transactional understanding of love contradicts everything that Objectivism preaches.
 Having nonconsensual authority over a child fundamentally contradicts Objectivism.
-The example of children clearly demonstrates that Objectivism’s functionality breaks down quickly.
+The example of children clearly demonstrates that Objectivism’s functionality breaks down quickly when confronted with reality.

-Objectivism is as antithetical to Christianity as Islam or any other form of Humanism, and John Galt and Ayn Rand are as much enemies of Jesus as Joseph Smith or the newest militant atheist.
+Objectivism is as antithetical to Christianity as any other form of Humanism, and John Galt and Ayn Rand are as much enemies of Jesus as any pagan.
 Galt’s creed glorifies man as god and rejects any need for Jesus as savior, denies that there is any sin but compassion, and any God greater than humanity.
 Objectivism’s inconsistencies render it rationally illegitimate, and its ethics set it up in stark opposition to Christianity.